The Bank of Tampa

 • If the cardholder is available, the system verifies the cardholder's identity by prompting them to enter the last four digits of their Social Security number.

 Once your identity is confirmed as the cardholder, you will be prompted to confirm the reported transaction(s) as legitimate or suspect using your telephone keypad.
-If you indicate that you do not recognize the reported transaction(s), the call is automatically routed to a Fraud Alert Management representative so further action may be taken.
+If you indicate that you do not recognize the reported transaction(s), the call is automatically routed to a fraud alert management representative so that further action may be taken.
 If all transactions are acknowledged as legitimate, the call is completed and no action is taken.

 Protecting Yourself from Card Fraud